Data-pageup/Retail-Revenue-Forecasting/README.md

 - Built a robust **forecasting pipeline** for monthly revenue.
 - Multiple models implemented to showcase **trend + seasonality handling**.
 - Clean, interactive visualizations suitable for **reporting or dashboards**.
-- Can be extended into a **Streamlit dashboard** for portfolio demonstration.

 ---

-## 💼 Resume Line Example
-> Forecasted e-commerce monthly revenue using Linear Regression, ARIMA, SARIMA, and Exponential Smoothing; identified trends and seasonality to optimize stock and marketing strategies.

----

-- Showcase KPIs like last month revenue, growth %, top products, and forecast charts.